twilio/verify-passkeys-demo-app/README.md

 ## Configure
-Twilio account tokens can be added in the `.env` file before starting the application or in the "About" tab once the app has been started.
+Twilio account tokens can be added in the `.env` file before starting the application or in the "About" tab in the browser once the app has been started.

 ## Run